JamesTheGiblet/wheelie/README.md

 1. Install VS Code
 2. Install PlatformIO IDE extension
-3. Open this project folder
+3. Open this project folder in VS Code
-4. PlatformIO will automatically install dependencies
+4. PlatformIO will automatically install all dependencies
 5. Build and upload to your ESP32

 ---